openshift-vertx-examples/vertx-secured-http-example/README.md

 # Build and deploy the Application

-The WildFly Swarm application needs to be packaged and deployed.
+The Vert.x application needs to be packaged and deployed.
 This process will generate the uber jar file, the OpenShift resources and deploy them within the namespace of the OpenShift Server.
 Make sure you pass in the SSO_AUTH_SERVER_URL you obtained during the deployment of the RH SSO server.